John Frohnmayer: Career

 In 1966, Frohnmayer joined the United States Navy and served as an engineering officer on USS Oklahoma City.
 In 1980, Frohnmayer retired from the military.

-Frohnmayer chaired the Oregon Arts Commission from 1980–1984.
+Frohnmayer chaired the Oregon Arts Commission from 1980 to 1984.

 President George H. W. Bush appointed Frohnmayer to chair the National Endowment for the Arts in 1989.
 The NEA was in the midst of controversies surrounding its funding of various projects, notably those of Robert Mapplethorpe, which would lead to Congressional action and a United States Supreme Court decision in 1998, National Endowment for the Arts v.
 Finley.
 Frohnmayer's focus on art education was largely overshadowed by the contentious partisan politics surrounding the agency.

-Under pressure from the Religious Right, and Pat Buchanan in particular, Frohnmayer was asked to resign in 1992.
+Under pressure from the Religious Right, and Pat Buchanan in particular, Frohnmayer resigned in 1992.

 Frohnmayer published two books in the 1990s: Leaving Town Alive, an account of his experience at the NEA, and Out of Tune: Listening to the First Amendment, a text for high school and college courses.

 Frohnmayer is an Affiliate Professor of Liberal Arts at Oregon State University.

 In sports, Frohnmayer is an elite rower with Corvallis Rowing Club in Oregon.